A marathon is a major physical feat, so it’s no surprise that training for one takes a long time.

 #2: Modify Workouts As Necessary

-We also include speed workouts and tempo runs, so if you have only been doing distance runs, it might be a good idea to pick and choose which of these workouts you do for the first couple of weeks.
+In this training schedule, we also include speed work and tempo runs, so if you have only been doing distance runs, it might be a good idea to pick and choose which of these workouts you will do for the first couple of weeks.

 Swap out the other hard workout for a distance run instead.